ivukusic/nestjs-prisma-graphlq/README.md

 ## Description

-NestJS boilerplate with examples of REST API + JWT authentication with passport
+NestJS boilerplate with examples of REST API + JWT authentication with passport.
+Using postgreSQL with typeORM.
+Typescript.

 ## Installation